thatgeeman/retinopathy_classification_resnet18/README.md

 custom ResNet18 model built from scratch using PyTorch.

 > Disclaimer: Not intended for medical diagnosis.
 This project analyzes medical images for demonstration
 > purposes only.
-Always consult with your doctor, or other qualified healthcare professional before
+Always consult with your doctor, or another qualified healthcare professional for diagnosis.
-> self diagnosing.

 # Data Source
 See the APTOS 2019 Blindness Detection competition